What’s The Best Web Hosting For Small Business?

 |Weebly||…drag & drop design w/ good support & marketing features.||See Features.|

-What To Think About for Finding the Best Web Hosting for Your Small Business
+What To Look for in Hosting for Your Small Business

 First, remember that “shared” is by far and away what most website owners need.
 It means that you are “sharing” a part of a server.
 Usually these plans work well for websites serving ~15,000 visits per month.
 There’s plenty of variables in that number, but it’s a good ballpark.